kunaljaiswal4393/Data-Engineering-Academic-Projects/README.md

 ## Assignment1
-Developed a data pipeline to accomplish a scraping task and the goal was to ingest, process and store it into google buckets
+Developed a data pipeline to scrap, ingest, process and store the EDGAR data into google buckets

 ## Assignment2
-ML Pipeline to train and deploy sentiment analysis model as a service
+Built an ML Pipeline to train and deploy sentiment analysis model as a service

 ## Assignment3
 Data pipeline to train and benchmark multiple Synthetic data generators and then deploy them in production